OutSquareCapital/pychain/README.md

 ### Overview

-pychain provides "chain" and "op" as entry point
+pychain provides "chain", "lazydict" and "op" as entry points

 #### Chaining and Conversion